 Don’t try to fix them

-Sometimes I make the mistake of trying to fix a bad situation for my son right after he tells me what happened, thinking the reason he told me was because he wanted my advice.
+Sometimes I make the mistake of trying to fix a bad situation for my son right after he tells me what happened, thinking he told me because he wanted my advice.

 But if you see that your child needs help or direction, ask them if it’s okay that you give your advice.
 Don’t just force your opinions down their throat.

 Say, “Oh man, I’m so sorry you’re going through that.
 I am here for you.
 I love you.
 Would you like to know what I would do in this situation?”

 And if they don’t want that, then leave it.
 Them knowing that you are there for them is sometimes enough to be able to navigate through that difficult circumstance.

 If you’re looking for a way to connect with your kids on a deeper level, check out this incredible dinner talk card game – OUR MOMENTS.
 Conversation starters that will resonate with your kids for emotional bonding and a great neutral way for them to open up to you.
 With questions like “If you were a superhero, who would you be?” you will find yourself laughing and connecting as a family in a unique way.